kubernetes/enhancements/keps/sig-auth/0034-20121220-apiserver_auth_to_webhooks.md

 ## Alternatives

 We alternatively explored allowing authentication info to be provided in a secret.
-However, this task becomes
-difficult for the aggregate servers, many of which run in separate namespaces.
-It wasn't clear how a secret could be shared reasonably between them.
-We haven't abandoned this idea entirely but feel the solution above solves the majority of use cases.
+However, this method breaks down in a couple scenarios.
+First, there is no way to differentiate between multiple API servers.
+This may be sufficient in some use cases but is a security drawback in general.
+Next, the aggregate servers often listen in different namespaces, and there is no clear path on how a single credential could be shared between them.
+We haven't abandoned this idea entirely, but feel the solution above solves the majority of use cases.